TheIOFoundation/ProjectLockdown/MAP/README.md

 # Accessing the module
-To access the MAP, please visit https://ProjectLockdown.earth (to be converted into https://map.ProjectLockdown.world) (Status: DEPLOYED)
+To access the MAP, please visit https://ProjectLockdown.earth (Status: DEPLOYED - To be converted into https://map.ProjectLockdown.world)

 The MAP offers the possibility of using regional TLDs in order to customize the landing area in an easy, intuitive manner according to Project Lockdown's [regions](https://github.com/TheIOFoundation/ProjectLockdown/wiki/Mapping-Platform-(MAP)#regions).